RuneRost/Astro-RT/README.md

 ## Evaluation

 We additionally provide two scripts with which you can recreate the plots shown in our work.
-Additionally these offer you to compute the loss of a chosen model on the test set.
+Additionally these provide you with the opportunity to compute the loss of a chosen model on the test set.

 - [`evaluate_3d.py`](evaluate_3d.py) allows you to create all the plots we show for the prediction of the steady state radiative intensity